Atlas975/Notes/Databases/Database_normalisation.md

 	- **Deletion anomalies**: when deleting data results in the loss of essential information that should have been stored elsewhere, this is prevalent with redundant data dependency
 	- **Modification anomalies**: when modifying data leads to data inconsistencies, eg updating a name with the change not propagating elsewhere
 ## 1NF: Atomic values
-- No multi-valued attributes, all attributes should be a single value that cannot be decomposed further
+- No multi-valued attributes,  attributes should be a single value that can't be decomposed further
 - The values in each column should also obey [[Database_constraints#Domain constraints|domain constraints]]

 > **Problem:**